-- Backup methods that will be used to create backup versions (full, differential or incremental) - Sequence of the backup versions created using different methods - Version cleanup rules
+- Sequence of the backup versions created using different methods - Version cleanup rules

-Acronis True Image OEM allows you to choose from the following backup schemes:
+Acronis True Image for Kingston allows you to choose from the following backup schemes:

-- Single version scheme-Select this scheme if you want to use the smallest backup storage. - Version chain scheme-This may be the optimal scheme in many cases. - Incremental scheme-Select to create a full version after every five incremental versions.
-This is the default scheme. - Differential scheme-Select to create only differential backups after an initial full backup. - Custom scheme-Select to set up a backup scheme manually.
+- Single version scheme-Select this scheme if you want to use the smallest backup storage. - Custom scheme-Select to set up a backup scheme manually.